slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 ## Cluster Setup

-To create a Kubernetes cluster and register it with SLATE, follow documentation [here](https://slateci.io/docs/cluster/automated/introduction.html), with a few changes.
+To create a Kubernetes cluster and register it with SLATE, follow documentation on the [SLATE website](https://slateci.io/docs/cluster/automated/introduction.html), with a few changes.
 Specifically, follow the instructions for setting up a cluster behind a NAT, but leave MetalLB enabled.

 This will mean the following changes to cluster configuration: